BrooksPoltl/WordWise/feature_docs/LANDING_PAGE.md

-# Feature: Professional Marketing Landing Page
+# Feature Plan: Professional Marketing Landing Page

-## 1. Overview & Goal
+## 1. Overview

-The goal is to create a professional, engaging marketing landing page for WordWise.
+The goal is to create a professional, engaging marketing landing page for WiseWord.
 This page will serve as the primary entry point for new, unauthenticated users.
-It will showcase the app's powerful features, target specific user personas (Product Managers and Software Engineers), and drive user sign-ups.
+It will showcase the app's powerful features, target specific user personas (Product Managers and Software Engineers), and have a clear call-to-action (CTA) to encourage sign-ups.

 ## 2. Target Audience